Travel

 Screenshot of the "Form Issue Reason" on an I-20

-If the student’s I-20 does not show “Continued Attendance” (i.e. if the I-20 shows "Initial Attendance" or "Transfer Pending"), the student should contact an F-1 international student advisor to request a Travel Signature.
-This is true even if the I-20 already has a Travel Signature on the 2nd page.
-OIP will print a new "Continued Attendance" I-20 for the student and sign it for travel.
+If the student’s I-20 does not show “Continued Attendance” (i.e. if the I-20 shows "Initial Attendance" or "Transfer Pending"), the student should contact an F-1 international student advisor to request a travel signature.
+This is true even if the I-20 already has a travel signature on the 2nd page.
+The Division of International Education will issue a new "Continued Attendance" I-20 digitally for the student and sign it for travel.

 The "Current Session Dates" above the "Travel Endorsement" section has no impact on a students' travel eligibility.
 The "Current Session Start Date" and "Current Session End Date" indicates the semester the travel signature was signed.
 It does not necessarily reflect the semester a student will use the I-20 to travel.